cazyw/photo-blog/README.md

 @"%~dp0ruby.exe" "%~dpn0" %*
 ```

-I ran into issues with bcrypt as well (which is used by devise) as devise installed
+I also ran into issues with bcrypt which wouldn't load (it is used by devise).
+This was due to the version of bcrypt that was installed.
+Devise installed
 ```
 $gem list bcrypt
 bcrypt (3.1.11 x86-mingw32)